 Then what about this for an offer?

-Two one and a half hour driving lessons for just £60*
+Two 90 minute driving lessons for just £60*

 As a beginner, you'll get our low cost Beginners Course, and will be taken the controls are and how to move and stop the car, and you will always be given the opportunity to try this out on your very first lesson, even if its only a few hundred Cannot be used in conjunction with any other offer.
 One per new driver.